Educational Databases, Evaluation, and Citation Tools

 Putting theory into practice and teaching good Internet search strategies is often a challenge.
 Knowing how to evaluate the information we find on the Internet is critical.
 Most searchers use a search engine, such as Google or Yahoo to find hits.
 The following section links to educational databases that provide reliable and valid information while saving search time.
 This section also talks about how to evaluate a website to get the most accurate information, and the importance of citing sources.

-Many of the research databases in MeL have a read-aloud feature or the ability to download as an mp3 file for teachers and students who prefer to listen or have a reading disability.
+Many of the research databases in MeL have toolboxes and assistive features including the Article Reading level, read-aloud feature, or the ability to download as an mp3 file for teachers and students who prefer to listen or have a reading disability.
 Some even have a translation option to translate to a different language.
 If you see the following next to an article try them out.

 You have just learned how to use Michigan eLibrary a collection of databases which contain valid and reliable information.
 We do know that you and your students will use search engines such as Google for research, but how do you know when the information is accurate and reliable?